 - Become lifetime users of illegal drugs (16 percent vs. 11 percent).

 Social media is a big part of the picture when it comes to technology and sleep deprivation.
-And it also plays a role in the link between vamping and drug use.
+And it also plays a role in the link between sleep deprivation in teens and adolescent drug use.
 The addictive nature of social media can lead to other addictive behaviors, according to a review study published in the journal Cyberpsychology, Behavior and Social Networking.
 The study states that “sudden cessation of online social networking may in some chronic users cause signs and symptoms that at least partially resemble the ones seen during drug/alcohol/nicotine abstinence syndrome.”

 Furthermore, teens who get less sleep tend to engage more often in risky behaviors, because their impulse control is compromised.
 A 2015 study found that sleep difficulties and hours of sleep can predict a number of specific problems.
 These include binge drinking, drunk driving, and unprotected sex.